allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - ISelfManager - A manager that manages self user.
  - IClientManager - A manager used to manage the Discord client.
  - IGroupManager - A manager that modify a group.
+ - IApplicationManager - A manager for managing IApplication.

 ### Builders
  - GuildBuilder - A builder for creating a guild.
 Used by IClientManager.